UCSD-ECEMAE-148/148-fall-2025-final-project-fall-2025-final-project-team-10/README.md

 **4. Power Distribution**
 * **The Issue:** With the Lidar, Camera, VESC, Speaker, and Camera Servo all drawing power simultaneously, we encountered brownouts.
-* **The Solution:**  We added a **Powered USB Hub** and an additional powers source with a power bank to power all components and avoid bnrownouts.
+* **The Solution:**  We added a **Powered USB Hub** and an additional powers source with a power bank to power all components and avoid brownouts.

 ## Future Improvements

 **1. Hardware Acceleration (AI Hat)**
 We would have liked to fully integrate the **AI Hat** to offload the computer vision processing from the main CPU.
 We attempted this integration during the project but faced compatibility issues with the camera DepthAI pipeline.
-Successful integration would significantly reduce system load and allow for higher framerates, and smarter models and embeddings.
+Successful integration would significantly reduce system load and allow for higher framerates, and more complex models and embeddings.

 **2. Vertical Panning:** Currently, the camera only pans horizontally.
 Adding a **vertical servo** would allow the robot to track objects on the floor more effectively without losing them from the frame when getting close.